 The Marine Life Management Act (MLMA) of 1998 and the Marine Life Protection Act (MLPA) of 1999 were also significant in the management of white seabass.
 Under the MLPA, the California Department of Fish and Game is mandated to develop a coastal network of marine protected areas to manage marine resources at an ecological level.
 Marine protected areas (MPAs) are designed to preserve the critical habitat and spawning populations of marine organisms and to serve as larval sources for surrounding areas.

-Recreational landings have increased dramatically in recent years indicating a rebuilding stock.
+Landings have increased dramatically in recent years, indicating a rebuilding stock.
 This resurgence has spurred an increase in fishing effort directed at white seabass, making this species a common target of recreational anglers in the spring.
-Recreational fisheries also target white seabass spawning aggregations, however recreational harvest is more difficult to accurately assess.
 Recreational fishermen are currently limited to one fish over 28 inches per person per day between March 15 and June 15, while three white seabass can be kept per day the remainder of the year.
 The overall catch-and-release mortality rate of juvenile white seabass has been estimated at 10%, however; this rate is dependent upon the location of hook damage and is increased when deeply embedded hooks are removed (Aalbers et al, 2004).

 White seabass are also a prized target species for spearfishers throughout California.
 The acute hearing capability of white seabass compels freedivers to hunt silently on a breath hold for a chance of encountering a trophy fish.
 Experienced freedivers have grown accustomed to listening intently for the low-frequency sounds produced by white seabass to increase the likelihood of locating their elusive target.
 Over the past five years spearfishing for white seabass has grown considerably, with the number of divers frequently outnumbering traditional fishers in the early months of the fishery.